Tuttotorna/OMNIABASE/ROADMAP.md

 ### Objective

-Clarify, stabilize, and distinguish the three canonical branches of Omniabase.
+Clarify, stabilize, and distinguish the three canonical branches of OMNIABASE.

 ### Canonical branches